eugenius1/eugenius1.github.io/about-me.md

 - I survived chicken pox at the age of 17
 - Electrical & Electronic Engineering student at Imperial College London
-- My favourite programming language is Python
+- My favourite programming language is currently Python

 What else do you need?